-The Environmental Policy and Community Impacts Analysis Section wishes to acknowledge the many people involved in the efforts to develop this guidance including the BEES environmental services section staff, regional environmental coordinators, and the many workshop and training session participants.
+The Environmental Documents Section acknowledge the many people involved in the efforts to develop this guidance including the BTS environmental services section staff, regional environmental coordinators, and the many workshop and training session participants.
 Your input has proved instrumental in shaping the guidance.

-We also would like to thank our sister state agencies, in particular-the Wisconsin Department of Natural Resources and Department of Agriculture Trade and Consumer Protection, and our federal agency partners, in particular-the US Environmental Protection Agency, US Fish and Wildlife Services, US Corps of Engineers, and National Park Services, who all have contributed immensely to the development of this guidance.
+We thank our sister state agencies, in particular the Wisconsin Department of Natural Resources and Department of Agriculture Trade and Consumer Protection, and our federal agency partners, in particular the US Environmental Protection Agency, US Fish and Wildlife Services, US Corps of Engineers, and National Park Services, who all have contributed immensely to the development of this guidance.